 Compartments & Pockets

 Chances are you aren’t just buying luggage to take on a single road trip.
-If you’re investing in a good-quality suitcase you’ll want to make sure it fits for all your travel needs.
+If you’re investing in a good-quality travel suitcase you’ll want to make sure it fits for all your travel needs.
 Are you a frequent road tripper?
-Do you take a log of flights and prefer to check your bag?
+Do you take a lot of flights and prefer to check your bag?
 Do carry on only?
-Even if your suitcase is a little too small or a little too big for your trip, it’s always better to buy something that will support every trip and not just one.
+Even if your suitcase is a little too small or a little too big for your trip, it’s always better to buy something that will support every trip you take and not just one.

-Types of road trip luggage
+Choose the best road trip luggage

 Hardside luggage is always a solid choice.
 The tough exterior makes it durable when transporting your things in and out of your trunk and the plastic coating keeps everything safe and dry.
 Of course, there are also some cons.
 Hard luggage often comes with extra weight from the exterior materials (look for a suitcase made from polycarbonate to help reduce the weight) and the ridged design offers little flexibility when trying to “Tetris” together multiple bags, coolers, and equipment in your trunk (and when trying to fit in one last pair of shorts).